annatech/learn.getcapi.org/pages/01.basics/02.requirements/docs.md

 ### Joomla

 cAPI is compatible with the latest stable version of Joomla 3.4.x or higher.
-We recommend Joomla 3.6.2 (latest version).
+We recommend [Joomla 3.6.5](https://www.joomla.org/announcements/release-news/5693-joomla-3-6-5-released.html) (latest version).

 ![](Joomla-Logo-Vert-Color-Slogan1.png)